YogeshGheu/React-JS--Learning/README.md

     -   **Data flows down**: Parent passes the state or data to its children through props.
     -   **Updates flow up**: Children communicate updates back to the parent via callback functions.

+9. **React Router DOM**
+   - Learned how to use **React Router DOM**, a third-party library, for implementing client-side routing in React applications.
+   - Installed React Router using the command:
+     ```bash
+     npm install react-router-dom
+     ```
+   - Explored how routing works in React, enabling navigation without full page reloads.
+   - Learned the differences between `Link` and `NavLink` compared to the traditional `<a>` tag.
+   - Implemented layouts to organize and integrate various components seamlessly.
+   - Used `useParams` to extract parameters from the URL and utilize them within the layout.
+   - Discovered how React Router's loader functionality works to fetch or preload data before rendering a page, improving user experience by initiating data loading when a link is hovered over.
+   - Created a component to fetch data from the GitHub API, displaying my followers and profile picture dynamically.

 This document reflects my ongoing progress in React.js.
 Feedback and suggestions are welcome to enhance my learning experience. 😊